Health & Fitness Calculators

 How are macro grams calculated?

-Protein and carbs are estimated at 4 calories per gram, while fat is estimated at 9 calories per gram.
+Protein and carbs are estimated at 4 calories per gram.
+Fat is estimated at 9 calories per gram.

-No. Results vary with calorie intake, activity, body composition, health status, adherence, and many individual factors.
+No. It creates planning estimates.
+Outcomes vary with consistency, health status, activity, sleep, food choices, and many individual factors.